initialstate/pi-process-dashboard/README.md

-# How to Remotely Monitor Your Pi Processes
+# Remotely Monitor Your Pi Processes and IP Addresses
 ---
 _by Jamie Bailey_